 TUFAN A. (Group Representative)

-I was born in 1978 in Eskişehir.
-After completing my primary and secondary education in Eskişehir, I joined the Turkish Armed Forces and graduated from the Air Force Academy in 2000.
-After serving in the Air Force until 2014, I joined Pegasus Airlines the same year.
-In May 2016, I switched from the B737 fleet to the A320 fleet.
-I was assigned as a captain pilot in April 2017 and I am still on duty.
-I am married and have a child.
+I was born in Eskişehir.
+After completing my primary and secondary education in Eskişehir, I joined the Turkish Armed Forces and graduated from the Air Force Academy.
+After serving many years in the Air Force, I joined Pegasus Airlines.
+I started in the Boeing fleet but later switched to Airbus.
+I am married and have one child.

 NİHAT P.

-I was born in Istanbul in 1973, after completing my entire education life in Istanbul, I worked in the Turkish Air Force between 1991-2011.
+I was born in Istanbul.
+After completing my entire education life in Istanbul, I worked in the Turkish Air Force for 20 years.
 I joined the Pegasus family in 2011 and I am currently working as a captain pilot in the Airbus fleet.

 AKIN E.